 How to Bake Lobster Tails

-- Piggyback Lobster Tail: Cut the upper shell down the center of the back with scissors leaving tail fan intact.
+- Piggyback Lobster Tail: Cut the upper shell down the center of the back with scissors leaving the tail fan intact.
 Give the tail a good rinse and remove any intestinal vein and goop.
 Do not remove under-shell.
-Run finger between the meat and the shell to loosen from each other.
+Run fingers between the meat and the shell to loosen from each other.
 Lift uncooked tail through the slit to rest on top of the shell (you can put a little butter under tail too!)